 Wondering why Medicare Advantage plans are beneficial?
-We have your answers here: Why Medicare Advantage Plans are Good.
+We have your answers here: Why Medicare Advantage plans are Good.

-For example, copays.
 Each Medigap letter plan provides the same benefits, no matter your state or what carrier you enroll with.
 However, monthly premiums do vary depending on your state.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 If you’re wondering how to apply for Medigap plans, we’ve created this helpful resource to make your life easier.

 Medicare Part D prescription drug plans